-Selecting software, the computer programs or applications that process data such as guest information and aid in financial transactions and report generation, is more important than selecting hardware, or actual computer equipment such as central processing units, keyboards, monitors, and printers.
+Selecting software, computer-designed applications that process data such as guest information and aid in financial transactions and report generation, is more important than selecting hardware, computer equipment such as central processing units, keyboards, monitors, and printers.
 The effectiveness of a PMS depends on selecting software that allows management to increase guest satisfaction and to access financial and informational data for control purposes.
-The information obtained from the needs analysis provides a framework for evaluating the numerous software packages on the market today.
+The information obtained from the needs analysis will provide a framework for evaluating the numerous software packages on the market today.